 things to know that define the natural environment.

 If you are visiting Terranea and suddenly hear the deep, resonating vibration of a bell, be sure to look out toward the sea.
 For on the clifftop at Nelson’s there is a large brass ship’s bell with a unique purpose.
-Anytime someone spots a whale swimming by, they are encouraged to ring the bell.
+Anytime someone spots a whale or a dolphin swimming by, they are encouraged to ring the bell.